About

 • In addition we use pg_dump with some custom scripts that performs additional full database backups every weekend, which is then and replicated twice across geographies.

-Data in the Dragonfly databases is mostly ephemeral but to avoid problems has a snapshot taken during pod startup/shutdown operations that the Dragonfly controller can restore to in the event of a service failure.
+Data in the Valkey databases is mostly ephemeral but to avoid problems a snapshot taken periodically to restore in the event of a service failure.

 Media